dream of red mansion cover

 Doubtful sequels

 Written during the height of the Qing dynasty (1616 – 1911), Dream of the Red Chamber is thought to draw heavily from the lived experiences of its author.
 Cao was born into a prominent family that had enjoyed influence and wealth under the reign of the Kangxi Emperor.
-However, during Cao’s youth, his family was purged from the court and into poverty by Kangxi’s successor.
+However, during Cao’s youth, his family was purged from the court by Kangxi’s successor, and fell into poverty.
 Cao lived in Beijing, where he wrote his masterpiece over a period of 10 years, passing handwritten manuscripts around his friends and literary circles for review and making five rounds of revisions.

 Read more about the adaptation struggle of popular series in China: